Chit Khine: Awards and recognition

 Myanma Apex Bank (MAB) was awarded as one of the top 500 income taxpayers for the 2012-2013 financial year.
 In the same year, Denko Trading received an award for the top commercial taxpayers.
 Denko Trading has constantly topped the list of commercial taxpayers from 2014 to 2019.

 Personal life

 Chit Khine is married to Khin Soe Wai.
+He has children, including Win Min Khine.
 His brother-in-law Hla Oo is a major-general in the Myanmar Armed Forces.